Carlos-A-P/space-tourism-website-react/README.md

 </div>
 ```

 - Something that I want to improve on is writing cleaner and less code.
-There was a lot of code within my components that I felt were very repetitive and was wondering for a why to reuse certain pieces of code through out my components.
+There was a lot of code within my components that I felt were very repetitive and was wondering for a way to reuse certain pieces of code through out my components.
 I also want to improve on having a cleaner layout for my styling sheets and files within my folder.

 ### Useful resources